hashicorp/terraform-provider-aws/website/docs/d/ecr_pull_through_cache_rule.html.markdown

 - `id` - The repository name prefix.
 - `upstream_registry_url` - The registry URL of the upstream public registry to use as the source.
 - `registry_id` - The registry ID where the repository was created.
+- `credential_arn` - ARN of the Secret which will be used to authenticate against the registry.